Copper76/GameEngine/README.md

 ## TODO
 - [ ] Create the snake game with the game engine after its completion
-- [ ] Continue with the Cherno series on Hazel to further develop the renderer
+- [ ] Continue with the Cherno series on Hazel to further develop the renderer, as well as the gui and editor
 - [ ] Review the physics engine and the rest to determine whether it's more viable to reduce the physics engine to 2d or create a 3d renderer.

 ## Deprecated Objectives